Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Resolution(%) = FWHM (keV) / Epeak (keV)

-Expected ranges for our probes would be:
+Expected resolution for my probes would be:

 The full collection of radiation detection gear: